sauliusvl/mathescala/README.md

 # MatheScala [![Build Status](https://travis-ci.org/sauliusvl/mathescala.png)](https://travis-ci.org/sauliusvl/mathescala)

-MatheScala is a scala DSL that lets you write [Mathematica](http://en.wikipedia.org/wiki/Mathematica) code and perform symbolic computations in scala.
+MatheScala is a scala DSL that lets you write [Mathematica](http://en.wikipedia.org/wiki/Mathematica) like code and perform symbolic computations in scala.
 The library was conceived as a proof of concept, hence it probably shouldn't be used in real life (not that anyone would want to do that).

 ## Introduction